prem-muthedath/bowling/README.md

      java -classpath bin bowling.Tests

 6. Press enter.
-7. You will see the Expected & Actual scores and PASS/FAIL status for each test.
+7. You will see the Expected & Actual scores and PASS/FAIL status for each test (see notes/sample-test-results.txt for a sample test output).